We are no longer accepting new Alere cases.

 - Misrepresented INRatio monitoring system as safe and effective.

-- Omitted, suppressed and actively concealed the fact that Alere knew its INRatio products produced erroneous INRs.
+- Omitted, suppressed, and actively concealed the fact that Alere knew its INRatio products produced erroneous INRs.

 - Failed to timely remove INRatio products from the market.

-The plaintiffs in the Alere lawsuit are seeking general damages, specific damages including but not limited to past a future medical expenses, loss of earnings and loss of earning capacity, restitution and disgorgement of profits, punitive and exemplary damages and statutory damages as allowed by law.
+The plaintiffs in the Alere lawsuit are seeking general damages, specific damages including but not limited to past future medical expenses, loss of earnings and loss of earning capacity, restitution and disgorgement of profits, punitive and exemplary damages and statutory damages as allowed by law.

 Plaintiffs are seeking punitive damages against Alere, based on allegations that Alere willfully, maliciously, fraudulently and knowingly promoted and continued to sell and distribute Alere INRatio products with reckless indifference to the safety and welfare of Plaintiffs and the general public and with the specific knowledge that the devices were defective and could potentially cause serious or even fatal injuries to all patients using the products.
 Were it not for this misrepresentation, Plaintiffs would not have used INRatio products.

 “Believing the results produced by INRatio products to be accurate, patients and medical professionals relied on erroneous blood monitoring results and improperly adjusted blood thinner dosages, increasing the risk and likelihood of serious bodily injury or death,”

 “Because of Alere’s defective INRatio products, our clients and thousands of other vulnerable and unsuspecting patients may have been seriously and permanently injured or lost their lives.”